 This project investigated the location of Göbekli Tepe against the background of its regional and natural embedding.

 The Socio-political Production of Minoan and Mycenaean Architecture.
 An Energetic Perspective (B-2-8)Third-party funded project

 The Minoan and Mycenaean socio-political systems share many trends due to the interactions between their respective societies, but the archaeological record also testifies marked differences.
-This research project proposes to investigate the processes at play in the development of these distinct socio-political systems by focusing on the management of architectural production and by quantifying the impact of monumental architecture on these societies.
+This research project investigated the processes at play in the development of these distinct socio-political systems by focusing on the management of architectural production and by quantifying the impact of monumental architecture on these societies.

 The project examines the formation of visualisations of Rome and its monumentality throughout the 19th century in terms of their systematic, genre-specific and media-historical development.
 There are various questions Sylva van der Heyden attempts to answer in her dissertation: What are the different forms of visualisation that gave an impression of Rome and its greatness?
 How were these visualisations noticed and used?
 Does the observer need to experience the whole city – as in painted panoramas and city models – or do selected monuments and views create the monumentality of Rome as well?

 This project explored the question of what factors led to an imperial building project being judged as megalomaniacal or not.
 The research project then focused particularly on Imperial Rome and builds on the Palatine Hill project (DAI).